ankitsingh08/WeatherApp/README.md

 - Display weather deatils for user's location using location coordinates of user.
 - Display weather details for city using search by city name.

-Please add openweather ApI Key in WeatherApiService.kt to run the app
+For running the app, any developer would need their OpenWeather Api key.
+Their OpenWeather api key needs to be updated in WeatherApiService.kt to run the app.
+I have added a comment for the same in that class.

 # Unit Test Cases
 Unit test cases are included for the following: